luci/luci-go/auth_service/README.md

 ### IP allowlists

-An IP allowlist as a named set of IPv4 and IPv6 addresses.
+An IP allowlist is a named set of IPv4 and IPv6 addresses.
 They are primarily used in Swarming when authorizing RPCs from bots.
-IP allowlists are defined in `ip_allowlist.cfg` configuration file.
+IP allowlists are defined in the `ip_allowlist.cfg` service configuration file.

 ### OAuth client ID allowlist

 This is a list of Google [OAuth client IDs] recognized by the LUCI cluster.
-It lists various OAuth clients (standalone binaries, web apps, AppScripts, etc.) that are allowed to send end-user OAuth access tokens to LUCI.
-OAuth client ID allowlist is defined in `oauth.cfg` configuration file.
+It lists various OAuth clients (standalone binaries, web apps, AppScripts, etc) that are allowed to send end-user OAuth access tokens to LUCI.
+The OAuth client ID allowlist is defined in the `oauth.cfg` service configuration file.

 [OAuth client IDs]: https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/

 ### Security configuration for internal LUCI RPCs

-These are various bits of configuration (defined partially in `oauth.cfg` and in `security.cfg` config files) that are centrally distributed to services in a LUCI cluster.
+These are various bits of configuration (defined partially in the `oauth.cfg` and in the `security.cfg` service config files) that are centrally distributed to services in a LUCI cluster.
 Used to establish mutual trust between them.

 ## API surfaces